Previous: Define Constraints, Up: Constraints

 Throughout this section, the variable c is either a constraint

-in the abstract sense, or a constant from enum constraint_num
+in the abstract sense, or a constant from enum constraint_num;

 the variable m is a mangled constraint name (usually as part of